 We do not share, sell, rent, or trade User Personal Information with third parties for their commercial purposes.

 We do not host advertising on GitBook.
-We may occasionally embed content from third party sites, such as YouTube, and that content may include ads.
-While we try to minimize the amount of ads our embedded content contains, we can't always control what third parties show.
+We may occasionally embed content from third-party sites, such as YouTube, and that content may include ads.
+While we try to minimize the number of ads our embedded content contains, we can't always control what third parties show.
 Any advertisements on individual GitBook Pages or in GitBook spaces are not sponsored by, or tracked by, GitBook.

 We do not disclose User Personal Information outside GitBook, except in the situations listed in this section or in the section below on Compelled Disclosure.